Home » Zoo » Dallas Zoo tickets

 Dallas Zoo vs. Fort Worth Zoo

-We think both zoos have their advantages and disadvantages and you must visit whichever is convenient or closer to you.
+Both zoos have advantages and disadvantages; you must visit whichever is convenient or closer.

 In 2020, USA Today announced that Fort Worth Zoo was the No. 1 in North America.

-However, if you do want to decide after some research, check out this Reddit discussion.
+However, if you do want decide after some research, check out this Reddit discussion.

 Sources